Stochastic Thermodynamics of Associative Memory: MFT for Dense Associative Nets

 We want to look for solutions in which $a$, the number of memories with which the state is aligned is $O(1)$ and much smaller than $p$, the nuber of stored memories.
 If $\mu$ indexes an aligned memory, that the first two sums in (\ref{eq:FinalEqSelf}) are $O(1)$.
 Now consider the last sum which contains the contribution of the unaligned memories.
 Each term in the sum is independently distributed with zero mean and has standard deviation $1/N^{(k-1)/2}$, while $x^\kappa = \pm 1$ with equal probability.
-So the sum will have zero mean, and standard deviation of $O(\sqrt{p}/N^{k-1)/2})$ where $p\gg a$ is the total number of stored memories.
+So the sum will have zero mean, and standard deviation of $O(\sqrt{p}/N^{(k-1)/2})$ where $p\gg a$ is the total number of stored memories.
 So for this last term to compete with the first two the network must be storing $p \sim O(N^{k-1})$ memories.
 For smaller loads, unaligned patterns will not contribute to the mean field self-consistency condition, and hence to the equilibrium free energy.
-In other words, away from saturation of the memory capacity one can use the self-consistency condition ((\ref{eq:selfConsistMain}) applied to the $O(1)$ alignments instead of all $O(p)$ terms to understand the equilibrium free energy of the system.
-We will make use of this when we study the dynamics of the system in the next section.
+In other words, away from saturation of the memory capacity one can use the self-consistency condition (\ref{eq:selfConsistMain}) applied to the $O(1)$ alignments instead of all $O(p)$ terms to understand the equilibrium free energy of the system.
+Explicitly, the sum over the noncondensed patterns is a gaussian random variable by the central limit theoerm \cite{Sompolinsky2,StudentTeacher}: